- 453 Sherrill Center

-Dr. Lanou publishes on the relationship between vegetarian diets and dairy products and health.
-In addition, she does collaborative research on engaged interdisciplinary ways of teaching and learning, and the health impacts of social isolation among other public health focused topics.
+Dr. Lanou publishes collaboratively on the relationship between vegetarian diets and dairy products and health, interdisciplinary teaching and learning, and the health impacts of social isolation among other public health focused topics.
 See list below for selected journal articles.
 She is the author of Building Bone Vitality (McGraw-Hill; June 2009) and Healthy Eating for Life for Children (John Wiley & Sons, Inc.; Feb.
 2002).
 Dr. Lanou also supports partner agencies' efforts to improve food systems and on efforts to help laypersons and health care professionals shift to whole food plant-based eating styles for promotion of long-term wellness.

 - Ph.D. in Human Nutrition from Cornell University